kesunnn/lc_regulation_marl/README.md

 If `--num_parallel_envs` is set, the selected `--port` and the next worker ports must be free.
 The local evaluation environment uses the next port after the worker pool.

-## Notes for Reviewers

-- Generated outputs are intentionally excluded from this branch; reruns create `results/` locally.
-- Batch shell launchers and visualization notebooks/scripts are removed to keep the review artifact focused on reproducible training and evaluation code.
-- `rho_030` configs are removed because they are not part of the retained manuscript demand settings.

 ## Citation

 If this repository is useful for your work, please cite the associated manuscript: